MarianBusila/KitchenChaos/README.md

 - __OwnerClientId__ is not a sequential number.
 A client can leave and rejoin later and it will get another id.

+- synchronizing data can be done via __rpc__ calls or __network variables__.
+If a client joins late, it will receive the current state of network variables, but it will not receive any of the rpc calls that were done in the past.